prismicio-community/migration-api-example-scripts/README.md

 gem uninstall kramdown-prismic
 ```

-There are other options, such as using `bundler` with a `Gemfile` and calling the command
+There are other options, such as using [`bundler`](https://bundler.io) with a `Gemfile` and calling the command
 with `bundle exec` or checking out the source, building the gem with `gem build` and installing
 the build result.
 Pick one that works best for you.

 ### Prismic repository setup

-Our example will be using a repetable custom type named `story` with the following fieldsś:
+Our example will be using a repetable custom type named `story` with the following fields:

 | Field name          | Field type           |
 | --------------------|----------------------|